MaDrews/LLM.github.io/_pages/about.md

 It is clear that using LLMs for democratic processes is perceived as ambivalent and there is a need to look into this in more detail.

-To shed light on this highly popular topic, this blog first explains how LLMs work on the BACKGROUND posts.
-Then, five scenarios on how language models can impact our democracy are explicated.
+To shed light on this highly popular topic, this blog first explains how LLMs work on the [Background](/LLM.github.io/background/) posts.
+Then, [five scenarios](/LLM.github.io/posts/) on how language models can impact our democracy are explicated.
 The scenarios first lay down an initial situation and then present a best case and worst case on how these LLMs could be used.
 Keep in mind that all scenarios assume state-of-the-art models, which also means that the models don’t have a consciousness or will on their own and are therefore not able to be malicious in itself.
 The worst case scenario happens either because of malicious human use or unintentionally implemented biases.

 This blog should provide some food for thought on what chances and risks LLMs bring for our democracy and what precautions need to be taken by individuals and citizens to prevent a negative influence of these powerful models.